How do I get a Library Card

 I don’t live in Elkhart, or in Cleveland, Concord, or Osolo Township

-If you do not live in our district, you may be directed to your home library – if you have one.
-Or, if you wish, an individual Non-resident card may be purchased from the Elkhart Public Library for $57.00.
-Individual students and teachers, who are residents of the State of Indiana, who work for or are enrolled in a school that is within the Elkhart Public Library District are eligible for a card at the discounted price of $25.00.
+If you are an Indiana resident but do not live in our district, you may be directed to your home library – if you have one.
+Or, if you wish, an individual Non-resident card may be purchased from the Elkhart Public Library for $65.00.
+(State law prohibits the sale of non-resident cards to those who live outside of Indiana.)
+Individual students and teachers, who are residents of the State of Indiana, who work for or are enrolled in a school that is within the Elkhart Public Library District are eligible for a card at the discounted price of $30.00.

 Non-resident library cards are good for one year.